Staked Neptune OAS (STOAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Staked Neptune OAS Historical Price

-According to the latest data gathered on Staked Neptune OAS live price page, the current price of Staked Neptune OAS is 0.01353065USD.
-The circulating supply of Staked Neptune OAS(STOAS) is 11.81M STOAS , giving it a market capitalization of $159.82K.
+According to the latest data gathered on Staked Neptune OAS live price page, the current price of Staked Neptune OAS is 0.01344459USD.
+The circulating supply of Staked Neptune OAS(STOAS) is 11.81M STOAS , giving it a market capitalization of $158.42K.

 The Staked Neptune OAS Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of STOAS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.